L1GH7/Vaultiris/README.md

 |---|---|
 | 🛠 | Improve Database by identifying and archiving additional POCs
 | 🛠 | Improve Application stability
+| 🛠 |  Introduce Additional metrics pertaining to the CVE such as CVSS breakdown
 | ✅ | ~~Upgrade application to HTTPS~~
 | ✅ | ~~Organize CWE by OWASP Category~~
 | ✅ | ~~Extract CVEs~~